Our use of cookies

 Projectors today are more than just “big TVs on walls.”
 They are designed for cinematic authenticity:

+A modern home cinema is rarely used for movies alone.
 Many homeowners also want gaming, particularly with new consoles and PC setups.
-Modern Optoma models include:
+Projectors like the latest Optoma models include features that matter for gamers: